-The period between World Wars I and II brought about major political changes in Italy, and yet hardly anyone talks about what actually went on in Benito Mussolini's fascist state during those years.
+The period between WWI and WWII brought about major political changes in Italy, and yet it's fairly uncommon to discuss what actually went on in Benito Mussolini's fascist state during those years.
 Mussolini implemented policies and reforms that led to a wave of censorship, nationalist propaganda, and widespread militarism, making daily life under Mussolini a tenuous existence.

-In World War II Italy, life in the Italian Socialist Republic was about fear and, as a Nazi puppet state, staying on good terms with Germany.
-Mussolini's treatment of his enemies was harsh and often deadly, comparable to Hitler's ruthless killing of Jews, Roma, and other minorities in concentration camps.
-It was only with the death of Il Duce in 1945 that Italian fascism truly came to an end.
+In WWII Italy, life in the Italian Socialist Republic was about fear and to stay on good terms with Germany.
+Mussolini treated his enemies harshly, comparable to The Fuhrer's ruthless extermination of Jewish people in concentration camps.
+It was only with the passing of Il Duce in 1945 that Italian fascism truly came to an end.

 The Palazzo Braschi Was Adorned With Mussolini's Face And Reminders To Vote "Yes"